Are you ready to pressure cook? Checklist!

 Spring valve, in most modern pressure cookers (also known as 2nd Generation), will “signal” it has reached pressure by a visual, and sometimes also auditory, indicator… usually by raising a rod, signal or bar.

-Jiggler valve will “rock and jiggle,” at first slowly and then vivaciously, as steam begins to escape to regulate the pressure inside the pan.
+Jiggler valve will “rock and jiggle,” at first slowly and then vivaciously, as steam begins to escape to regulate the pressure inside the cooker.

 Weight-Modifyed valve will “whistle, hiss or shhhhhck” when it lifts up and down to release extra pressure.
 This was the first kind of pressure cooker I had and they are very noisy.
-I liken the sound to a steam engine train, who’s pistons are shooting up and down to move forward.
+I liken the sound to a steam engine train, who’s pistons are shooting up and down to move forward – which is not far from reality since the steam engine was based on a pressure cooker design.

 There are three ways pressure cooker recipes will instruct you to release pressure:

-Dismantle and re-mount the valves in 60 seconds
+Dismantle and re-mount the valve in 60 seconds

 I’m kidding – just checking to see if you’re still reading.
 Take as long as you like!
 But know that after each use, you should remove and clean the valve to prevent operating your pressure cooker with an obstruction that could either kick-in the safety mechanisms or, at worst, damage your pressure cooker permanently.